 Alice Walker also makes use of character foils in The Color Purple.
 Celie and Shug Avery are character foils.
 Celie is docile and subdued, while Shug Avery is vivacious, bold, and free.
 The characters Albert and Jack also foil each other; Albert is abusive to women while Jack is supportive of women, Albert is not a loving father even though he has children, while Jack loves and cares for children even though he has none of his own.

 The Color Purple

-The Juke Joint is a place where the people convened in the evening to relax and have a good time.
+The Juke Joint is a place where people convene in the evening to relax and have a good time.
 It symbolizes momentary relief in suffering and togetherness.
-The characters both friends and adversaries all sought this relief and came together.
+The characters, both friends and adversaries, all sought this relief and came together.

 It is also a symbol of Harpo’s coming of age and independence from his father.

 This is a symbol of the creativity and resourcefulness of the African-American woman.
 It is also a symbol of friendship, togetherness, and storytelling.
 For instance, Sofia and Celie began quilting after reconciling and sharing their stories with each other.

 Pants in The Color Purple symbolize the gender stereotype of manliness.
 It then goes further to show that the quality of manliness is not fit for men alone but for women too.